 5 tips to shift your organisation's culture to be more people-centric

-Change is not new to many organisations and "transformation" has been the buzzword in recent years.
+Change is not new to many organisations and "transformation" has become a buzzword in recent years.

 All of us understand that change is necessary for organisations to improve performance, remain competitive and be equipped for the long haul.